-The snow is melting and the flowers are starting to bloom, which means Easter is coming up soon!
+The snow is melting and the spring flowers are starting to bloom, which means Easter is coming up soon!
 If you’re hosting or attending an Easter party this year, bringing a festive centerpiece to the table can make a big difference and wow guests.

 Check out these 51 Easter centerpiece ideas below, ranging from simple table toppers that assemble in minutes to more intricate centerpieces that flaunt your DIY craft skills.
 No matter what your favorite part of spring is, these are sure to make any Easter celebration unforgettable.